Bsayavong/11-Express-Note_Taker/README.md

 ## Credits
 ***
 I would like to credit https://devcenter.heroku.com/articles/git for the commands to deploy into Heroku and displaying my app on their platform.
-Also,this week's activities and lectures has been the most challenging by far as it briefly covers Express JS and how it can create and maintain robust servers.
+Also, this week's activities and lectures has been the most challenging by far as it briefly covers Express JS and how it can create and maintain robust servers.